dime-worldbank/dimeanalytics/cloud-resources/README.md

 and scale it up later.
-You can express the processing power in terms of "GB of RAM", by saying "about as fast as a powerful laptop", or express it in any other way._
+You can express the processing power in terms of "GB of RAM", by saying "about as fast as a powerful laptop", or express your requirement in any other way._

 ### Software requirements: